vutpham/dd_challenge/README.md

 ### Autoscrolling

 The `ChatMessages` component will render a scrollbar when the list of messages become taller than the set component height.
 After the scrollbar appears, new messages will automatically scroll the user to the bottom of the chat.

+## Potential Improvements

+One thing that I would to do improve this project would be to add PropType validations to the components to help future engineers have a better experience continuing work in this repo.
+Right now, it would take time for someone to read through the code and understand what a `message` object looks like.
+Having PropType validations should help.

+Currently, I am using a mix of class-based components and function-based components.
+Switching over to React Hooks would allow the project to be more consistent and have only functional components.